VRViewportPose/VRViewportPose/README.md

 # Citation

-Please cite the following paper in your publications if the code helps your research.
+Please cite the following paper in your publications if the dataset or code helps your research.

-     @inproceedings{Liu20CollabAR,
-      title={{CollabAR}: Edge-assisted collaborative image recognition for mobile augmented reality }, author={Liu, Zida and Lan, Guohao and Stojkovic, Jovan and Yunfan, Zhang and Joe-Wong, Carlee and Gorlatova, Maria}, booktitle={Proceedings of the 19th ACM/IEEE Conference on Information Processing in Sensor Networks}, year={2020}
+     @inproceedings{Chen22VRViewportPose,
+      title={{VR} Viewport Pose Model for Quantifying and Exploiting Frame Correlations}, author={Chen, Ying and Kwon, Hojung and Inaltekin, Hazer and Gorlatova, Maria}, booktitle={Proc.
+IEEE INFOCOM},
+      year={2022}
     }

 # Acknowledgments